2002 Fareham Borough Council election: Candidates

 All of the seats were contested after the wards had been re-organised.
 Every ward was contested by the Conservative and Liberal Democrat parties, with Labour standing in every ward but one, and also 1 English Independence Party candidate.

-Election result
+Election results

 The results saw the Conservatives remain in control of the council with a reduced majority on 17 seats, compared to 14 for the Liberal Democrats.
 The Conservatives lost a number of councillors, which they blamed on the boundary changes, while the Liberal Democrats were pleased with the gains they had made.
 The Liberal Democrat gains also saw the last 2 Labour councillors lose their seats, with the Labour leader Mark Prior losing in Fareham South.
 Overall turnout was the highest since 1996 at 35.68%.

 After the previous election and immediately prior to this election, the composition of the council was:

 After the election result, with new wards the composition of the council became: